Hi there. I’m Eric.

 Why me?
 Here are 6 reasons I’m qualified to help you.

 - I know how to help organizations improve their work.
-As a consultant, I have worked with a diversity of organizations on strategy, messaging, communications, and organizational development.
+In addition to a master’s degree in organization development, I have worked with a diversity of organizations on strategy, messaging, communications, and organizational effectiveness.
 Some of my previous clients include the California Academy of Sciences, Bay Area Discovery Museum, Maker’s Ed, and EqualHealth.
-I have also worked as a consultant in the private sector, where I coached leaders, strengthened teams, and led change management and communications.
+I have also worked as a consultant in the private sector, where I coached leaders, strengthened teams, and led change management and communications for transformative programs.
+In my current work, I support change management, stakeholder engagement, and communications for an agency of the federal government.

 - I know how to help people develop new ways of working.
 I’m an experienced trainer with a thorough knowledge of adult learning and behavior modification.
 I’ve designed and delivered over a dozen trainings on messaging, planning, and fundraising for The Foundation Center, developing the communications and planning skills of nearly 200 executives and communications professionals from 160 different organizations.
 I was also a frequent advisor for The Foundation Center’s Proposal Writing Bootcamp, providing feedback to dozens of organizations on their fundraising proposals.